MicrobiologyETHZ/mbarq/docs/salmonella.md

 **Files needed for this analysis**:

 `library_11_1_map.annotated.csv`: a full map of the mutant library (the one we generated above was done using a subsample of the data, and would not contain all the barcodes).
-Contains information about chromosomal location of each of the barcodes.
+Contains information about the chromosomal location of each of the barcodes.

 `dnaid1315_124_subsample.fasta.gz`: a subsample of the sequencing file generated from one of the fecal samples.
 The reads in this file will contain just the barcode sequences (no host DNA), and allow us to count abundance of each of the barcodes in the sample.